 Assure Proper Drainage

-Controlling water flow from rain or other sources is a primary concern when creating a grading plan.
+When creating a grading plan, controlling water flow from rain or other sources is a primary concern.
 Water must be directed such that buildings, other properties, and the environment are all considered in a responsible manner that meets all zoning and ethical requirements.

 Create the Landscape Aesthetics Desired